 3 Using tools such as the Hogan Inventory’s ‘Adjustment’ scale to assess likely responses to feedback and calibrate appropriately

 4 Naming my feedback to others as my own experience of observable behaviour or ‘impact on me’, not as a critical judgement or an assumption of negative intent on their part.

 5 Having explicit conversations with clients about the shame of feedback and their responses to it now and in the past.

 I’d be interested in what you have learned in your own work.

 The best conclusion I can muster today about this topic is that the sting of feedback is an occupational hazard.
 We should take care and we should also be courageous and risk stinging and being stung in order to live fully.
-As long as we never underestimate how much we might affect our colleagues and clients with our honesty we are likely to offer feedback with awareness.
+As long as we never underestimate how much we might affect our colleagues and clients with our honesty, we are likely to offer feedback with awareness.
 Shame is uncomfortable but let’s stay curious about it and learn how to bear giving, receiving and recovering from that sting over and over.